finom/defi/README.md

 defi.unbindNode(obj, 'myKey', '.my-element');
 ```

-Note that a bunch of common binders can be found at [common-binders](https://github.com/defi/common-binders) project.
+Note that a bunch of common binders can be found at [common-binders](https://github.com/defijs/common-binders) repository.

 - [bound](https://defi.js.org/#!defi.bound) - Returns a bound element.